0wol/sport-programming-cli/README.md

 # sport-programming-cli
-CLI App for easy copying from library
+CLI Application for easy copying from library

 ## Installation
 Download app from Releases page.
 Add it to PATH and use anywhere.